Skip to content

 Adding Custom Services

-attribute to the implementing class.
-Instance of the implementation will automatically be created during the engine initialization and become available via Engine.GetService<TService>()
+To add a new custom engine service, implement IEngineService interface and add InitializeAtRuntime attribute to the implementing class.
+Instance of the implementation will automatically be created during the engine initialization and become available via Engine.GetService<TService>() API.

-You can force your custom service to be initialized before or after other services using InitializationPriority
+You can force your custom service to be initialized before or after other services using InitializationPriority argument of InitializeAtRuntime attribute; lower values will push it before other services in the initialization queue and vice-versa.

 In order to be automatically instantiated, service implementation should have a compatible constructor (or a default one).
 Following arguments (in any order) are allowed:

-- Any number of other services (
+• Any number of other services (IEngineService-derived)

--derived) - Any number of configuration objects (
+• Any number of configuration objects (Configuration-derived)

--derived) - A Unity's "MonoBehavior" proxy object (
+• A Unity's "MonoBehavior" proxy object (IEngineBehaviour-derived)

-method; to make sure required services are initialized when you're accessing them, list them in the service constructor (initialization queue is topologically sorted based on the constructor arguments).
+Be aware, that it's not safe to use other services in the constructor.
+Instead, perform any initialization activities that require using other services at InitializeService method; to make sure required services are initialized when you're accessing them, list them in the service constructor (initialization queue is topologically sorted based on the constructor arguments).

-depending if you want to store the state with the game sessions-specific, global state or settings.
+In case your custom service has a persistent state, which you wish to de-/serialize with other engine services, implement IStatefulService<TState> interface, where TState is either GameStateMap, GlobalStateMap or SettingsStateMap depending if you want to store the state with the game sessions-specific, global state or settings.
 It's allowed to implement all three interfaces for a single service if required.
 For more information on different types of engine state see state management guide.

 Below is an example of a custom engine service implementation with some usage notices.